KNIME logo

 Summary statistics

-Summary statistics are descriptive statistics that quantitatively describe the main features of a dataset.
-They include measures like mean, median, mode, standard deviation, and range.
+Summary statistics are concise measures (like mean, median, and standard deviation) that describe the main features of a dataset.

 Sunburst chart

-A sunburst chart is a visualization that represents hierarchical data using concentric circles.
-Each level of the hierarchy is represented by a ring, with the central circle representing the root.
+A sunburst chart is a hierarchical visualization using concentric circles to represent data levels, with the central circle as the root.

 Supervised learning